microsoft/CyberBattleSim/docs/quickintro.md

 c2.connect_and_infect('client', 'Website', 'SSH', 'ReusedMySqlCred-web') plot()
 ```
 The plot function displays the subset of the network explorsed so far.
-After a few attempts the explored network should looks like this:
+After a few attempts the explored network should look like this:

    ![image.png](.attachments/image-4fd79f98-36b2-45ae-82e4-2631aacda090.png)